ravvvck/DecentReads/README.md

 ## DecentReads
 An app modeled after Goodreads.com.
 Uses a Clean Architecture and CQRS pattern using the MediatR library.
 Frontend can be found [here](https://github.com/ravvvck/DecentReadsFrontend).
-You can find applications for generating recommendations [here](https://github.com/ravvvck/recommender).
+You can find application for generating recommendations [here](https://github.com/ravvvck/recommender).
 This repository also contains book data with which you can populate the database.

 ## Features
 -User registration and login